 90-Day Addiction Treatment in Norman, OK

-The 90-day treatment plan is more well-rounded than shorter term plans.
+The 90-day treatment plan is more well-rounded than shorter-term plans.
 While the 30 and 60-day treatment plans put a heavy emphasis on detox and therapy, the 90-day program involves treating many aspects of the individual’s well-being.
-Not only will the 90-day program involve detox and therapy, the program incorporates aspects such as diet and exercise to keep the individual away from lows that may lead to a want for the substance.
+Not only will the 90-day program involve detox and therapy, but the program also incorporates aspects such as diet and exercise to keep the individual away from lows that may lead to wanting for the substance.

-More so, under the 90-day treatment program, both in-patient residential and outpatient services are offered as forms of treatment.
+Inpatient residential and outpatient services are both offered under the 90-day treatment program as forms of addiction treatment.
 In-patient care involves a stay at a facility.
-Conversely, outpatient care allows one to receive treatment for a short period of their day, and return home afterwards.
+Conversely, outpatient care allows one to receive treatment for a short period of their day, and return home afterward.
 To understand whether or not the 90-day treatment is appropriate for you, you should know what a severe addiction looks like.
 Look for these signs: